Vernon Schillinger: Season 4

 When Schillinger's younger son Hank visits him in prison, Schillinger pays him to kidnap Beecher's children as revenge for Andrew's death.
 Schillinger pays Jewish inmate Eli Zabitz to help frame Keller for the kidnapping, turning the two against each other, and has Hank remove the hand of Beecher's son Gary and ship it to Oz.
 Hank then kills Gary.
 Father Ray Mukada asks Schillinger to give up Beecher's daughter.
 Hank returns Holly and is arrested by the FBI.
 Despite Schillinger's concerns about being given up on an interrogation, Hank is freed from the murder charges on a legal technicality.
 Unbeknownst to Schillinger, however, Beecher hires the Italians to murder Hank.

 Hank's wife, Carrie, informs Schillinger that he is going to become a grandfather.
 Schillinger asks Sister Peter Marie to be involved in the interaction sessions, much to Beecher's surprise.
 During the session, however, Schillinger is taken to Glynn's office and told that Hank's body has been found in Massachusetts.
 Convinced Beecher is behind his son's death, he enlists Robson to kill his old foe.
 However, Keller takes the blame.
 A Black pimp, Curtis Bennett, comes to Oz and tells Schillinger that Hank allowed him to pimp out Carrie, whose clients included Black men.
 Furious, Schillinger forces Carrie to get a paternity test.

 Mukada suspects Schillinger is the father of Shirley Bellinger's miscarried baby; Schillinger denies this, but admits to being attracted to Bellinger.
 Before Robson is put on trial for murder, Schillinger sends the only witness a disturbing letter that drives him to commit suicide.
 Saïd savagely attacks and beats Robson, forcing Glynn to consider putting Oz on lockdown.
 Schillinger agrees to a truce between the Muslims and the Aryans.
 Schillinger tries to use the Aryans and Bikers to sabotage Beecher's chances for parole, leading to a warning from Saïd.
-When Beecher's parole is denied, Schillinger attempts to rape Saïd, who stabs and nearly kills both him and Robson.
+When Beecher's parole is denied, Schillinger attempts to rape him, Saïd then stabs and nearly kills both him and Robson.